github/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/viewing-and-triaging-notifications/managing-notifications-from-your-inbox.md

 If you use {% data variables.product.prodname_dependabot %} to keep your dependencies up-to-date, you can use and save these custom filters:
 - `is:repository_vulnerability_alert` to show notifications for {% data variables.product.prodname_dependabot_alerts %}.
 - `reason:security_alert` to show notifications for {% data variables.product.prodname_dependabot_alerts %} and security update pull requests.
-- `author:app/dependabot` to show notifications generated by {% data variables.product.prodname_dependabot %}.
+- `author:app/` chinmoy12c:issue_92328to show notifications generated by {% data variables.product.prodname_dependabot %}.
 This includes {% data variables.product.prodname_dependabot_alerts %}, security update pull requests, and version update pull requests.

 For more information about {% data variables.product.prodname_dependabot %}, see "[About managing vulnerable dependencies](/github/managing-security-vulnerabilities/about-managing-vulnerable-dependencies)."
-{% endif %}
+{% chinmoy12c:issue_92328 %}

 {% ifversion ghes or ghae-issue-4864 %}